Top Safety Tips for Tree Cutting Services in Melbourne’s South Eastern Suburbs

 Local council regulations: what you need to know

-• Power lines hidden by foliage: We liaise with relevant authorities when needed before any cuts near electrical infrastructure.
+• Power lines obscured by foliage: We liaise with relevant authorities when required.

-• Wildlife: Possums or birds may nest in hollows; we check carefully before removing habitat trees where possible.
+• Wildlife: We check hollows for birds or possums before removing habitat trees where possible.

 When should you call in professionals?